HesamKorki/Pedestrian-detection/README.md

 Now that we have our support vector, we can easily set our svmdetector using the class 'HOG.setSVMDetector'.

-## --Testing and drawing a box around pedestrians--
+## **Testing and drawing a box around pedestrians**

 We will use class 'HOG.detectMultiScale' in order to get a moveable window through our test image and different scales of our test image.
 The whole information you need to deal with to comprehend its parameters and functionality is mentioned here: https://www.pyimagesearch.com/2015/11/16/hog-detectmultiscale-parameters-explained/

-Had you have any further questions, you are welcome to ask me
+*Had you have any further questions, you are welcome to ask me
 #Email: Hesam.korki@gmail.com
 Hope that you find this helpful.
-Best Regards Hesam Korki
+Best Regards Hesam Korki*